stormpath/stormpath-sdk-java/docs/source/request.rst

 * HttpServletRequest `getRemoteUser()`_
 * HttpServletRequest `getUserPrincipal()`_

-Even better, you can customize exactly what is returned from either of these methods without changing source code.
+Even better, you can customize exactly what is returned from either of these methods.

 HttpServletRequest getRemoteUser()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~